pratik-borkar/Big-Data-For-Gap/README.md

 - **Banana Republic**: Known for quality and classy designs.
 A data-driven approach may limit the brand's capacity to develop unique and innovative products.

 ## Tools and Technologies Used
-- Python for web scraping and data analysis
+- Python for web scraping and data analysis (including Regression)
-- Statistical analysis performed using SciPy for hypothesis testing
+- Statistical analysis for hypothesis testing
-- Data visualization with Matplotlib and Seaborn
+- Data visualization with MS Excel, Matplotlib, and Seaborn